 However, the prices increase considerably in the summer thanks to the influx of visitors, so you’ll want to book as early as possible to ensure you get the best options.
 I’ve always used Hostelworld to book hostels, so you’ll want to poke around there to find the perfect hostel.

 Below is a list of the best-rated hostels that won’t break your budget:

 - Pars Teatro Hostel

 - Feetup Garden House

 Barcelona has a good public transportation network.
-Most people use the Metro (subway) to travel long distances.
-However, the city is fairly compact, so many visitors end up walking everywhere.
-The Metro is nice to ride during the steamy summer because it’s air conditioned.
+Most people use the Metro (subway) to travel long distances, but Barcelona is compact so many visitors end up walking everywhere.
+The Metro is nice to ride during the steamy summer because it’s air-conditioned.